MDSR123/DependencyInjection/README.md

 # DependencyInjection

-Demonstrating dependency Injection via Dagger.
+Demonstrating dependency Injection in Android via Dagger, using all the important dagger annotations - constructor/method inject, module, provides and component.